 - exposure to very high levels of radiation ↗ (including previous radiotherapy treatment)

-- exposure to benzene – a chemical used in manufacturing that's also found in cigarette smoke
+- smoking and other exposure to benzene, a chemical used in manufacturing that's also found in cigarette smoke

-- having an underlying blood disorder or genetic disorder, such as Down's syndrome ↗
+- having a blood disorder or some genetic conditions, such as Down's syndrome ↗

 How AML is treated

 Treatment for AML needs to begin as soon as possible, as it can develop quickly.